Wet heat is the most dependable method of sterilization.

 - Interlock UV lamps used for space decontamination with the general room or cabinet illumination, so turning on the lights turns off the UV.

-- Warn new and visiting personnel about the hazardous affects of UV radiation and the appropriate precautions to take.
+- Warn new and visiting personnel about the hazardous effects of UV radiation and the appropriate precautions to take.

-Because UV lamp intensity (its destructive power) decreases with time, proper maintainance is critical for decontamination purposes.
+Because UV lamp intensity (its destructive power) decreases with time, proper maintenance is critical for decontamination purposes.
 Perform this regular maintenance:

 - Check lamp efficiency monthly with a UV meter or monitoring strip.